 Come to me, all who labor and are heavy laden, and I will give you rest.
 Take My yoke upon you, and learn from Me; for I am gentle and lowly in heart, and you will find rest for your souls.
 For My yoke is easy, and My burden is light.”

-I hope everyone had a nice Thanksgiving and were afforded somewhat of a break.
-Now, the Monday after, as we head back to work and school, I’m sure many of us are feeling just a bit overwhelmed.
+I hope everyone had a nice Labor Day weekend and were afforded somewhat of a break.
+Now, the day after, as we head back to work and school, I’m sure many of us are feeling just a bit overwhelmed.
 If your job is like mine, taking a few days off means a few days of catch up.
-If you are a student or have deadlines that need to be met by the end of the year, you are probably looking at the days, and looking at the work and wondering how all the work will get done in the number of days left to get it done.
+If you are a student or have deadlines that need to be met, you are probably looking at the days, and looking at the work and wondering how all the work will get done in the number of days left to get it done.
 Maybe you even have regret about taking some time off.

 Well, here is some advice.
 Before you dive into work today, take five more minutes off.
 What?
 Take more time off?
 Yes, that’s correct.
 Take at least five minutes before you jump into whatever you are jumping into and sit with God in prayer.
 Open up the Bible for a few minutes.
 Read something from the Gospels or the Psalms or both.